 There is a critical mass of innovation and momentum in robotics right now.
-Recent advances in actuator miniaturization, prosthetics, micro-sensors, machine learning, IoT, "light-weighting," batteries, and manufacturing--often referred to as Industry 4.0--are combining with increasing investments in research and development (R&D) and growing social and legal acceptance.
+Recent advances in actuator miniaturization, prosthetics, micro-sensors, machine learning, the "internet of things" (IoT), "light-weighting," batteries, and manufacturing -- often referred to as Industry 4.0 -- are combining with increasing investments in research and development (R&D) and growing social and legal acceptance.
 As a result, autonomous, mobile, and often humanoid robots will be with us very soon.

 How soon is up for debate, but the companies developing these robots are getting bigger and more powerful and the advances more rapid.
 Boston Dynamics, the company that makes the robots you may have seen dancing and performing parkour on YouTube, and whose inspection robot Spot is already commercially available for just $75,000, was recently acquired by Hyundai.